15 Property Investment Tips: Lessons Learnt from Experts (2025)

 This theory has some validity in the property market which is often considered to be cyclical.

-Budgeting is an important technique to use in property investment.
-Budgeting can help to keep your project on track and help ensure that you return a profit.
+Budgeting can help to keep your portfolio on track and help ensure that you achieve your long-term plans.

-- Work out how much cash you have to invest – and how much you can sensibly borrow.
+- Work out how much cash you have to invest – and how much you can sensibly borrow if you are considering financing.

-- Estimate purchase costs accurately, including property purchase costs, fees and taxes.
+- Estimate purchase costs accurately, including conveyancing, any mortgage broker fees and additional stamp duty tax.

-- Estimate project costs accurately, including materials and labour costs, fees and taxes.
+- Estimate refurbishment project costs accurately, including materials, labour costs and contingency budgets.

-- Estimate sales costs accurately, including fees and taxes.
+- Estimate sales costs accurately, including agency selling fees and any capital gains tax (like cgt on buy to let).

 - Overestimate your expenses and underestimate your income.

 - Have a contingency for unexpected costs.
-A minimum contingency amount is circa 10%.
+A typical contingency amount is circa 10%.

-The best buy-to-let locations for property investment are usually locations with good local amenities, good transport links and good proximity to workplaces.
+When looking for the best buy-to-let locations, these are usually locations with good local amenities, good transport links and good proximity to workplaces.

 - Use property market data.
 There are lots of property market data sources out there that collate and analyse prices and rents.

-- Take expert advice.
+- Seek out expert property investor advice.
 Estate and letting agents can advise on asking and selling prices and rents and market trends in their area.

 - Do your own research.
-Use portals, local ads. and your own local knowledge to understand local conditions.
+Use property portals, look at local ads and property listings.
+Get comfortable with the local market.

 Tip 8: Do your Due Diligence